 Using (You can use sources without crediting them.
 When you use and acknowledge them, it’s called “citing” your sources.)

-Plagiarizing (Nope, plagiarism is the opposite: failing to credit the sources you used in your work)
+Plagiarizing (No, plagiarism is the opposite: failing to credit the sources you used in your work)

 Citing (Correct)

 Acknowledging (This is accurate, but the technical term for acknowledging sources is “citing”)